typesstudio/BedreTilbud-HxP/docs/ticket-a-db-pipeline.md

 **Configuration**:
 - Set the `WEBHOOK_SECRET` environment variable on the server
-- Include the same secret in all webhook requests
+- Include the same secret in all webhook requests (X-Webhook-Secret header)
-- In development mode, requests are allowed without the secret (with a warning logged)
-- In production, requests without valid secret receive `401 Unauthorized`
+- In production, requests without valid secret receive `401 Unauthorized` or `503` if not configured

+**Development Testing**:
+- By default, authentication is enforced even in development
+- Set `ALLOW_INSECURE_WEBHOOKS=true` to bypass authentication for local testing (NOT for production)
+- A warning is logged when authentication is bypassed

 **Rate Limiting**:
 - Webhooks are rate-limited to 100 requests per minute in production